Open Society Initiative for West Africa Grant

 Funding uses: Education / Outreach, Project / Program

 Location of project: Benin, Côte D'Ivoire, Ghana, Guinea, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone Show all

 NOTE: OSIWA encourages early submission of proposals.
 Submitted proposals will be reviewed on a first-come, first-served basis.

 The Open Society Initiative for West Africa (OSIWA) is a grant-making and advocacy foundation that is part of the global Open Society Foundations Network.
 OSIWA works to support the creation of open societies in West Africa marked by functioning democracy, good governance, the rule of law, basic freedoms, and widespread civic participation.
-Its headquarters is in Dakar and it has offices in Abuja, Monrovia, Freetown and Conakry.
+Our headquarters is in Dakar and we have offices in Abuja and Freetown.

-OSIWA only supports innovative interventions with effective strategies that respond to the broader deep-seated political, justice and socio-economic roadblocks to open society in West Africa.
+OSIWA supports innovative interventions with effective strategies that respond to the broader deep-seated political, justice and socio-economic roadblocks to open society in West Africa.
 We seek to seize new opportunities and deploy novel methods, including technology and the arts, to address open society challenges.